eleshaio/experience-engineering-in-psychiatric-surroundings/README.md

-# Experience Engineering in Psychiatric Settings
+# Experience Engineering in Psychiatric Surroundings

 This document records incidents of experience-engineering within psychology and psychiatric environments.